-DISTRICT BIDS AND STATE VENDORS - DISTRICT & INTERNAL ACCOUNT/ SCHOOL FUNDS

-The district has various bids and state contracted vendors that offer discounts to the school system.
-Schools are obligated to honor the currently awarded vendor bids and contracts for purchases.
+DISTRICT BIDS AND STATE VENDORS - DISTRICT & INTERNAL ACCOUNT/ SCHOOL FUNDS are obligated to honor the currently awarded vendor bids and contracts for purchases.
 See the bookkeeper for information about when and how bid vendors must be used.
 The current bid list can be found by accessing the Purchasing Department's website at www.hernandoschools.org/Purchasing.